r-naught/r-naught/README.md

 I'm trying to learn too many things at once, but hopefully I can share some cool projects eventually.

-My main interests are modding established video games and creating games of my own.
+My main interests are modding video games and creating games of my own.
 Web design is equally interesting to me.

 Not sure I ever want to make a career out of either of those things, but that's more than fine with me.